Stochastic model for cell polarity: The biological interpretation

-The model we study does have the drawback of being simplistic as all the molecules in the cell are identical.
-Most cells that exhibit polarity have molecules of many different types recruiting each other at various type-dependent rates (see \cite{DN, AAWWref9, Takaku}).
+The model we study does have the drawback of being simplistic, as all the molecules in the cell are identical.
+Most cells that exhibit polarity have molecules of many different types recruiting each other at various type-dependent rates (see \cite{DN,AAWWref9,Takaku}).
 We would like to know if a multi-type generalization of our polarity model would also lead to tractable measure-valued dynamics in the infinite population limit.
 We hope to answer this question elsewhere in the very near future.

-In this paper we have only looked at \emph{single-site} polarity.
-Many cells exhibit \emph{anterior-posterior} polarity (see \cite{Shapiro,Seydoux,Evans0}).
-In such cells there are usually two types of molecules and they segregate themselves in such a way that one type of molecules form the \emph{front} and the other type of molecules form the \emph{rear}.
+In this paper we have only looked at \textit{single-site} polarity.
+Many cells exhibit \textit{anterior--posterior} polarity (see \cite {Shapiro,Seydoux,Evans0}).
+In such cells there are usually two types of molecules and they segregate themselves in such a way that one type of molecule forms the \textit{front} and the other type of molecule forms the \textit{rear}.
 Such an arrangement is vital for cell division and locomotion.
 It has been suggested that this phenomenon is caused when molecules not only recruit the molecules of their own type but also locally inhibit the recruitment of the other type.
-It may be possible to extend the model considered here to account for anterior-posterior polarity as well.
+It may be possible to extend the model considered here to account for anterior--posterior polarity as well.

 The story of cell polarity is far from over and we hope that more work will be done to mathematically understand this biologically vital phenomenon and answer the challenging questions it poses.